 The Jaguari Mirim River Hydroelectric Plants project (hereafter referred to as "the project") includes two run-of-river hydroelectric plants with total installed capacity of 7.0 MW1.
 The small hydroelectric plants2 include SHP São Joaquim (3.0 MW) and SHP São José (4.0 MW) located at the Jaguari Mirim River, in the State of São Paulo, Brasil.
-Both existing plants are not operational (they were deactivated more than 40 years ago) and require significant investments in new equipment and facilities for energy generation.
+Both plants may be considered as new small hydropower plants given that these were deactivated more than 40 years ago, and require significant investments in new equipment and facilities for energy generation.
 The hydroelectric plants are considered run-of-river given that they do not require accumulating water for operation.
 The reservoir is used solely to assure adequate water flow at the intake point.
 In this way, the hydropower systems use water at a rate no greater than that which runs down the river.

 The purpose of this project is to generate electricity with renewable water sources, and to displace part of the electricity from fossil fuel-fired plants connected to the south/southeast/midwest grid.
 In this way, greenhouse gas ("GHG") emission reductions can be achieved.
 The estimated annual GHG emission reductions are 8,634 tCO2e by the project.
-The basic technical studies were completed in November 2006, and the project proponent plans to initiate technical works at the project site in April 2008.
+The basic technical studies were completed in November 2006, and the project proponent initiated technical works at the project site in April 2008.
 The operation start date is expected to be October 2009.